-Our board of directors currently consists of five directors, R. Edward Anderson, Brian P. Carney, Lawrence E. Hyatt, John S. Lupo, and Patricia M. Luzier.
+Our board of directors currently consists of five directors, R. Edward Anderson, Brian P. Carney, Laurens M. Goff, Lawrence E. Hyatt, and John S. Lupo.
 Our directors are divided into three classes with staggered three-year terms so that the term of one class expires at each annual meeting of stockholders.
-Two nominees will be proposed for election as Class II directors at the annual meeting on June 5, 2013.
+One nominee will be proposed for election as a Class I director and two nominees will be proposed for election as Class III directors at the annual meeting on June 4, 2014.

 It is intended that the persons named in the accompanying proxy will vote to elect the nominees listed below unless authority to vote is withheld.
-The elected directors will serve until the annual meeting of stockholders in 2016 or until an earlier resignation or retirement or until their successors are elected and qualify to serve.
+The elected directors will serve until the annual meeting of stockholders at which their terms expire or until an earlier resignation or retirement or until their successors are elected and qualify to serve.

-The nominees have agreed to stand for election.
+The nominees have agreed to be named in this proxy statement, stand for election and serve as directors if elected.
 However, if for any reason any nominee shall not be a candidate for election as a director at the annual meeting, it is intended that shares represented by the accompanying proxy will be voted for the election of a substitute nominee designated by our board of directors, or the board may determine to leave the vacancy temporarily unfilled.